 You are responsible for sending your form and payment to Toronto Police Service.
-Payment can be made by corporate cheque, certified cheque, or money order in the amount of $65.00, made payable to Toronto Police Service.
+Payment can be made by certified cheque, or money order in the amount of $65.00, made payable to Toronto Police Service.
 Your form and payment can be mailed to the following address, or dropped in the box located in the Toronto Police Service lobby:

 Toronto Police Service